Clear Search

 Impact

-Annual breast cancer screening is an important component of preventive healthcare for average risk women starting at age 40.
-Mammograms, the gold standard for breast cancer screening, are imperfect and less helpful for fast-growing breast cancers, like the estrogen receptor-negative subtypes, which grow so quickly that they are often self-detected between mammogram intervals with a lump in the breast.
-To improve the precision of breast cancer screening, and increase capacity for detecting breast cancer early, Dr. Brewster and her team are working to develop a new blood-based cancer detection test, known as a liquid biopsy.
+Annual breast cancer screening is an important component of preventive healthcare for women.
+Mammograms, the gold standard for breast cancer screening, are imperfect and less helpful for fast-growing breast cancers, like the estrogen receptor (ER)-negative subtypes.
+To improve the precision of breast cancer screening, and increase capacity for detecting breast cancer early, Dr. Brewster and her team are working to develop a new liquid biopsy technique to detect cancer with a simple blood-based test.
 Ideally, this test would allow for more personalized screening, where someone with a positive blood test can be offered more frequent screening—including breast MRI—while someone with a negative blood test would be safely advised to have less frequent screening mammograms or no screening at all.
+Further, her team is evaluating patients’ perceptions and preferences for this new method of breast cancer detection to evaluate potential barriers.

 Progress Thus Far